SENSUIKAN!

 22 June 1945:

-Vice Admiral Ozawa, now CINC, Combined Fleet, issues Battle Order No. 95 that details the impending operation.
-The bombing attack is designated as Operation "Arashi"(Mountain Storm).
+At 1325, Vice Admiral Ozawa, now CINC, Combined Fleet, issues Battle Order No. 95 that details the impending operation.
+The bombing attack is designated as Operation ARASHI.

-The "Hikari" part of Operation "Arashi" calls for the I-13 and I-14 to proceed to Truk in early July.
-From Truk they are to launch their Nakajima C6N2 Saiun-Kai ("Myrt") long range aircraft to reconnoiter Ulithi.
-The Myrt's are to relay target information on American aircraft carriers and troop transports to the I-400 and I-401's six "Seiran" torpedo-bomber crews for a strike on 17 August.
-The Sixth Fleet also attempts to position "Kaiten" human torpedo carrying submarines off Ulithi for simultaneous "Tokko" (suicide) attacks
+The "HIKARI" (Shining Light) part of Operation ARASHI calls for I-13 and I-14 to proceed to Truk in late July and deliver their Nakajima C6N1 "Saiun" Myrt long range reconnaissance aircraft.
+The aircraft will then be assembled and used to reconnoiter Ulithi.
+The "Myrts" are to relay target information on American aircraft carriers and troop transports to I-400 and I-401's six "Seiran" torpedo-bomber crews for a strike on 17 August.

 The attack is to be made under a full moon.
 Prior to the start of the attack, the pilots are to receive a special hormone injection to enhance their night vision.
-The Seirans are tasked to each carry an 800-kg bomb and land near their submarines.
-After the attack, all four of SubDiv 1's boats are to proceed to Singapore, refuel and return to Japan.
-The plan is to attack Ulithi on 17 August, but this is postponed until 25 August.
+The "Seirans" are tasked to each carry an 800-kg bomb and land near their submarines.
+After the attack, all four of SubDiv 1's boats are to proceed to Singapore, refuel and embark new planes for the new attack.
+Ten "Seirans" are to be stationed there prior to the attack on Ulithi.

 2 July 1945: